Menu

 Lorenza Viola is a theoretical physicist specializing in quantum information science.
 Following a Laurea (Master) degree in Physics from the University of Trento, Italy (1991), and a Ph.D. in Theoretical Physics from the University of Padua, Italy (1996), she has been a postdoctoral fellow at the Massachusetts Institute of Technology and a J. R. Oppenheimer Fellow at Los Alamos National Laboratory.
 She joined Dartmouth College as an Associate Professor in 2004.
 She has been elected a Fellow of the American Physical Society in 2014.

-Quantum characterization and control of open quantum systems, quantum noise spectroscopy, noisy quantum metrology; quantum fault tolerance
+Quantum characterization and control of open quantum systems, quantum noise spectroscopy, quantum fault tolerance; quantum model reduction; noisy quantum metrology

-Modeling and control of Markovian and non-Markovian open-system dynamics; quantum reservoir engineering
+Modeling and control of Markovian and non-Markovian open-system dynamics; model-order reduction; quantum reservoir engineering

 Topological quantum matter and bulk-boundary correspondence, fermionic and bosonic zero modes; quantum phase transitions